-Test Automation as a Service: The Complete Guide to TAaaS
+Test Automation as a Service: The Complete Guide to TAaS

-Test Automation as a Service: The Complete Guide to TAaaS
+Test Automation as a Service: The Complete Guide to TAaS

-Automated software testing as a service is one of the biggest buzzwords of the testing industry of 2023, and it can only get bigger from here.
+Automated software testing as a service is one of the biggest buzzwords of the testing industry of 2024, and it can only get bigger from here.
 Automation testing as a service is a relatively new service that takes the convenience, cost efficiency, and reliability of software testing outsourcing to the next level.
-But what exactly is automated testing as a service, how does it work, and how exactly can it benefit your company?
-Here is all the information you need to decide whether automated testing as a service (TAaS or TAaaS) is right for you.
+But what exactly is automated testing as a service, how does it work, and how can it benefit your company?
+Here is all the information you need to decide whether automated testing as a service (TAaS) is right for you.

 What is Test Automation as a Service?

-Test automation as a service is the practice of entrusting some or all of the company’s testing needs to an outside service provider.
+Test automation as a service is the practice of entrusting some or all of the testing needs to an outside service provider.
 The service provider is usually a vendor who does automated testing professionally and has a sufficiently sized team to handle multiple projects at once for their clients.
-An automated testing as a service solution is typically designed for long-term cooperation, although short-term projects are also possible — for example, when a client needs an automation testing audit or requires help in setting up the test environment or training the team and then performing automation in-house.
+An automated testing as a service solution is typically designed for long-term cooperation, starting from two months, although shorter-term projects are also possible — for example when a client needs an automation testing audit or requires help in setting up the test environment or training the team to then perform automation in-house.

 TAaS projects do not always deal with automating testing from scratch.
-Very often, the company will start automation testing in-house, but as the size of the test suite grows while the size and capabilities of the team remain the same, the company may come to realize that it can no longer handle the increasing amount of work on its own.
+Very often, the company will start automation testing in-house, but as the size of the test suite grows while the size of the team remains the same, the company may come to realize that it can no longer handle the increasing body of work on its own.
 This is where an automated testing as a service solution can take over application testing and let the team go back to the core tasks.

 2. Together with the client, the vendor will meticulously plan the automation project, using tangible methods to demonstrate the process and the outcomes to the client.
 It can be a test plan, test strategy, proof of concept of a specific framework, or sample tests to showcase the vendor’s expertise.